jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Added SV47 and SV48 to add a delay for PB open/close 2nd press (so it doesn't operate on the same processing cycle as the PB press, it should wait until after first press to then operate on a 2nd press)
 - Changed all 3 lockout LED's to green to match Form6
 - Edited SV21 so the 3-phase terms only assert when in 3-phase mode, and same for single phase
+- Moved NOT SV21 from SV13 to LT21 (more upstream on the close logic)
+	- Did this because close initiate was latching, but not executing close because SV21 was blocking, then when SV21 deasserted, it closed (not good)

 Questions